pnggroup/libpng/contrib/examples/README.txt

-This directory contains examples of libpng usage.
+This directory (contrib/examples) contains examples of libpng usage.

-NO COPYRIGHT IS CLAIMED TO ANY OF THE FILES IN THIS DIRECTORY.
+NO COPYRIGHT RIGHTS ARE CLAIMED TO ANY OF THE FILES IN THIS DIRECTORY.

-They have been placed in the public domain by the authors.
+To the extent possible under law, the authors have waived all copyright and related or neighboring rights to this work.
+This work is published from:
+United States.

 The files may be used freely in any way.
 The intention is that appropriate parts of the files be used in other libpng-using programs without any need for